Frequently Asked Question for PLS Program

 Q: When I opened the result file, it crashed and told me that the

-So, we decided to use the "current directory" rather than the
+So we decided to use the "current directory" rather than the

 stored 'pls_data_path' variable for "Run PLS" window and "PLS

-Q: When I add or edit subject directory for ERP and PET, I saw an
+Q: When I add or edit subject directory for ERP and PET, I saw

-should I enter?
+What should I enter?

 A: For ERP and PET data, each subject has its own directory.
-The data

 Here is what the "consistent naming across subjects" means:

-and condition name portion. e.g. SubjInit1_CondName1;
+and condition name part. e.g. SubjInit1_CondName1

-should be the same for the same condition;
+should be the same for the same condition.

 Here is how to make this feature work for you: